dbrumley/binary-editing-for-fuzzing/binary-intro/binary-intro.md

 drwxr-xr-x 4 root root 4.0K Jul  9 20:45 root
 ```

-The `config.json` file contains auto-populated configuration information for MAYHEM, informing MAYHEM how to invoke and run our binary under test.

 The `corpus` directory contains seed inputs.
 Earlier, when we talked about mutation-based input generation, these are the inputs that MAYHEM would mutate.
 Fortunate for us, objdump parses linux executables, and we have plenty of those right in our example VM.
 Let's copy a couple over to the corpus directory.

 ```